Joao-Pedro-Moura/2020.1-Promobit/docs/analise/verificacao/cenario.md

 #### Problemas

-5. As ações não mostram um passo a passo de como realizar a tarefa.
+5 - As ações não mostram um passo a passo de como realizar a tarefa. <br />
-8. O planejamento possui um passo a passo desnecessário.
+8 - O planejamento possui um passo a passo desnecessário.

 #### Possíveis soluções

-5. Colocar o passo a passo do planejamento na aba de ações
+5 - Colocar o passo a passo do planejamento na aba de ações. <br />
-8. Apagar o passo a passo e colocar o texto do campo ação no fim do texto do campo planejamento.
+8 - Apagar o passo a passo e colocar o texto do campo ação no fim do texto do campo planejamento.

 #### C02 - Sugerir Cupom